-One key area of concern that I am noticing when vetting and designing a customer’s solution is the lack of attention that is given to the bandwidth that is ACTUALLY needed to transmit their data, run their apps, etc. Often times the estimated bandwidth needed is severely underestimated and being miscalculated with speed or “throughput” estimates vs. bandwidth needs.
+One key area of concern that I am noticing when vetting and designing a customer’s solution is the lack of attention that is given to the bandwidth vs speed that is ACTUALLY needed to transmit their data, run their apps, etc. Often times the estimated bandwidth needed to transmit data is severely underestimated and being miscalculated as speed vs bandwidth.
 Think of it this way, when you are sitting in a 6 lane traffic jam on the highway going 10 miles per hour in a car that can do over 100 miles per hour, the problem is not the car, the problem, at this particular time, is the number of lanes that is being utilized, or blocked at the peak time in which most people are trying to use it.
 The cars ability to go 100+ miles per hour in this scenario is the speed; whereas the highway and lanes in which the car travels on is the bandwidth.
 So, when thinking of a solution, are you ok with traffic jams during peak times that can result in Jitter, Latency, Packet Loss etc., or would you determine if an 8-lane highway is more suitable?

 When planning on how much bandwidth is enough, you would need to take into account the number of users, number of devices, size of your office or home, intended usage, current/future network MAXIMUM capabilities of throughput, in addition to deciding which is most important – figuring which device will deliver the data the cheapest (per unit or per mbps) or getting my data there efficiently.
 Check and compare manufacturers throughput allowance when designing your network.
 The most expensive or most well-known brand is not always the best performing.